The orange Maine Coon is commonly confused with the ginger Maine Coon, due to the similarity in their colorings.

 It is unlikely that a pet shop would be able to offer the amount of care required to keep a Maine Coon happy, and content.

 How Common Are Orange Maine Coons?

-This coloring is quite common since the gene for the orange colour is located within the X chromosome.
+This coloring is quite common since the gene for the orange color is located within the X chromosome.
 Thus, if a cat with this orange gene breeds, it is highly likely that their kittens will also be orange.

 Those interested in the orange Maine Coon genetics might also be interested to learn that an allele is a variant form of a gene.
 It is either ‘O’ for orange, or ‘o’ for non-orange.

-Those particularly keen to buy a female orange Maine Coon may be disappointed, because from each cat litter you only get 1 in 5 female orange Maine Coons.
+Those particularly keen to buy a female orange Maine Coon may be disappointed because from each cat litter you only get 1 in 5 female orange Maine Coons.

-- ‘OO’ – This combination results in the cats fur being orange
+- ‘OO’ – This combination results in the cat’s fur being orange

-- ‘oo’ – The cats fur will be brown or black
+- ‘oo’ – The cat’s fur will be brown or black

 - ‘Oo’ Fur will have a tortoiseshell appearance

-If we look at the orange Maine Coon in particular, you will quickly see that there are multiple types of ‘orange’ colouring to choose from, from smokey, to striped, to tabby markings.
+If we look at the orange Maine Coon, in particular, you will quickly see that there are multiple types of ‘orange’ coloring to choose from, from smokey to striped, to tabby markings.

-All orange Maine Coon fur is a combination of red and yellow, so if you are hoping to find a solid orange Coon, you will quickly realise that they are somewhat rare, since most orange Maine Coons have some form of markings over their bodies.
+All orange Maine Coon fur is a combination of red and yellow, so if you are hoping to find a solid orange Coon, you will quickly realize that they are somewhat rare, since most orange Maine Coons have some form of markings over their bodies.